tmedwards/sugarcube-2/docs/core/macros.md

 Passing the name of a variable as an argument is problematic because variable substitution occurs automatically in SugarCube macros.
 Meaning that when you pass a variable as an argument, its value is passed to the macro rather than its name.

 Normally, this is exactly what you want to happen.
 Occasionally, however, macros will need the name of a variable rather than its value—e.g., data input macros like `<<textbox>>`—so that they may modify the variable.
-To resolve these instances, you will need to quote the name of the variable—i.e. instead of passing `$pie` as normal, you'd pass `"$pie"`.
+To resolve these instances, you will need to quote the name of the variable—i.e., instead of passing `$pie` as normal, you'd pass `"$pie"`.
 These, rare, instances are noted in the macros' documentation and shown in their examples.

 #### Passing an expression as an argument